2 Helpful / 0 Not

 - BEAUTY - If you're the player that enjoys a nice scenic course, this isn't it.
 It's below average at best.
 Nearby courses Picnic and Taylor are much more scenic.

 Other Thoughts: A good course for those living within 5-10 miles.
 A great Beginner Course due to low amount over hazards and overgrowth.
 Probably worth a look see if you've already hit a majority of the area courses or if you're like me and feel the need to play every course once.
 Not recommended to out of region players looking to play one or two area courses.
-In that scenario, consider these area courses instead (Cliff Stevens, Taylor, Picnic or Cypress)
+In that scenario, consider these area courses instead; Cliff Stevens, Taylor, Picnic, Sheffield or Cypress.

 Pretty little course